 Community Paediatrics is based within the hospital.
 Speciality trainees are exposed to a broad spectrum of community child health including safeguarding and child health surveillance.
 There are speciality clinics in neurodevelopmental paediatrics, feeding, communication disorders and ADHD.
 There is a robust community paediatric nursing team to support complex patients in the home.

-There is a specialist paediatric outpatient department with opportunities to develop experience in general paediatrics as well as specialist clinics including cystic fibrosis, allergy, diabetes, endocrinology, oncology, epilepsy and tertiary outreach clinics in neurology, rheumatology, nephrology, cardiology, metabolic, immunology, surgery and urology.
+There is a specialist paediatric outpatient department with opportunities to develop experience in general paediatrics as well as specialist clinics including cystic fibrosis, allergy, diabetes, endocrinology, oncology, epilepsy, rheumatology, nephrology, cardiology, metabolic, immunology, surgery and urology.

 The hospital has a recently refurbished postgraduate academy which has a well -stocked forward thinking library with excellent IT facilities and access to a wide range of online supportive materials.

-Dr Nandita Vaidya – General Paediatrics, diabetes and endocrine
+Dr Nandita Vaidya – General Paediatrics, diabetes & endocrine

 GPVTS – 4 WTE